Dexter's Laboratory: Premise

+Characters

-Dexter (voiced by Christine Cavanaugh in seasons 1–3; Candi Milo in seasons 3–4) is a bespectacled boy-genius who, behind a bookcase in his bedroom, conceals a secret laboratory, which can be accessed by spoken passwords or hidden switches on his bookshelf.
+Dexter (voiced by Christine Cavanaugh in seasons 1–3; Candi Milo in seasons 3–4) is a bespectacled boy-genius who, behind a bookcase in his bedroom, conceals a vast secret laboratory, which can be accessed by spoken passwords or hidden switches on his bookshelf.
 Though highly intelligent, Dexter often fails to achieve his goals when he becomes overexcited and careless.
+Tartakovsky described Dexter as "a good kid.
+He's very ambitious.
+And he's very frustrated that everyone isn't as smart as him."
 Although he comes from a typical American family, Dexter speaks with an accent of indeterminate origin.
 Christine Cavanaugh described it as "an affectation, [a] kind of accent, we're not quite sure.
 A small Peter Lorre, but not.
 Perhaps he's Latino, perhaps he's French.
 He's a scientist; he knows he needs [a] kind of accent."
 Genndy Tartakovsky explained, "he's a scientist.
 All scientists are foreign and have accents...It's not really a German accent.
 It's just Eastern European."
+Tartakovsky later declared Cavanaugh's input for Dexter to be irreplaceable as he acknowledged her legacy.

-Dexter conceals his lab from his clueless parents, addressed only as Mom (voiced by Kath Soucie) and Dad (voiced by Jeff Bennett), who never take notice of it.
-His hyperactive, good-hearted, older sister Dee Dee (voiced by Allison Moore in seasons 1 and 3 and by Kat Cressida in seasons 2 and 4) delights in playing haphazardly in the lab, wreaking havoc with Dexter's inventions.
-Though seemingly dim-witted, Dee Dee, who is also a talented ballet dancer, can outsmart her brother and even give him helpful advice.
-For his part, Dexter, though annoyed by his intrusive sibling, feels a reluctant affection for her and will come to her defense if she is imperiled.
+Dexter conceals his lab from his clueless parents, addressed only as Mom (voiced by Kath Soucie) and Dad (voiced by Jeff Bennett), who Tartakovsky described as simplified stereotypes of "ideal parents".
+His hyperactive, carefree, older sister Dee Dee (voiced by Allison Moore in seasons 1 and 3 and by Kat Cressida in seasons 2 and 4) delights in playing haphazardly in the laboratory, wreaking havoc with Dexter's inventions.
+Though seemingly dim-witted, Dee Dee, a talented ballet dancer, often outsmarts her brother and even provides him helpful advice.
+According to Tartakovsky, "Dee Dee is the life, she's the spirit, everything is fun.
+There's no hardship in life."
+When Tartakovsky was asked whether he and his brother Alex had a similar sibling relationship, he stated, "There's a little bit of Dee Dee and Dexter in that.
+He has science and he doesn't want Dee Dee in his lab.
+My brother is Dexter.
+I'm Dee Dee."

 Dexter's nemesis is rival classmate Mandark Astronomonov (voiced by Eddie Deezen).
 Like Dexter, Mandark is a boy genius with his own laboratory, but his schemes are generally evil and designed to gain power or downplay or destroy Dexter's accomplishments.
 In revival seasons, Mandark becomes significantly more evil, becoming Dexter's enemy rather than his rival, and Mandark's laboratory changes from brightly lit with rounded features to gothic-looking, industrial, and angular.
-Dexter's inventions are objectively better than his, and Mandark tries to compensate for this by stealing Dexter's plans.
-Mandark's weakness is his unrequited love for Dee Dee.
+Mandark's unrequited love for Dee Dee is shown as a pivotal weakness, notably near the end of the Ego Trip television film.